 S2D drives interface to a nearly unlimited range of motors including AC brushless, rotary, linear and high poll count motors.
 Quadrature encoders with hall track information, serial encoders or resolvers are supported.
 The drives provide smooth output torque by using three-phase sinusoidal commutation.
-Quadrature, Serial, Resolver, Yaskawa Sigma I & II, Endat 2.1, and Tamagawa TS56 motor feedback types are available.
+Quadrature, Serial, Resolver, Yaskawa Sigma I, II & V, Endat 2.1, and Tamagawa TS56 motor feedback types are available.
 (Others will be added.)

 Integrated Drive I/O

 Integrating high speed I/O at the drive level provides flexibility and tight control over the interaction between motion and external sensors and actuators.
 External sensors can initiate motion within one servo loop update and capture position with microsecond resolution.
 Three optically isolated inputs, four optically isolated outputs, one bi-directional I/O point and one each analog input and output are available.
 This I/O may be used as general purpose I/O or for a variety of pre-programmed functionality, such as an E-Stop input, a buffered encoder reference output, a drive ready output, a fail-safe brake output.

 IEEE 1394b Interface (OHCI)